lupyuen/lupyuen.github.io/src/rustsim.md

 Sadly no. Rhai Scripting Engine is __too heavy for BL602__. [(See this)](https://github.com/lupyuen/bl_iot_sdk/tree/adc/customer_app/sdk_app_rust_script)

-But we could __transcode Rhai Script to uLisp__, which runs fine on BL602.
+But we could auto-convert / __transcode Rhai Script to uLisp__, which runs fine on BL602.

 (More about Rhai Transcoding in the Appendix)